Complete Guide to Government Factoring

 How to Qualify for Government Receivables Factoring

-Qualifying for gov. receivables factoring doesn’t rely on your credit score.
+Qualifying for government receivables factoring doesn’t rely on your credit score.
 It doesn’t matter if you are a small business just starting up or if you’ve been in business for years.
 But you must qualify in other ways.

 Government Invoice Factoring FAQs